 We aim to center federal, state and local legislative conversations and policies around those who have been historically kept at the margins, disengaged with civic institutions and convinced that their participation doesn’t matter.

-In 2018, our organizers are mobilizing to significantly expand democratic rights for communities that have been historically marginalized, excluded and silenced.
+This year, our organizers are mobilizing to significantly expand democratic rights for communities that have been historically marginalized, excluded and silenced.
 The key components of the campaign are voting rights, immigration reform, fighting mass incarceration and standing up for women and our young people.

 Through street-level organizing, NewFM is overcoming the dark days of racism and divisiveness in the Sunshine State to bring the new light of fairness and equity to all residents.
 Our organizers focus on mobilizing their communities to significantly expand democratic rights for those who have been historically marginalized, excluded and silenced.